Carin Wilson: Background

 Wilson's ancestry embraces both of New Zealand's founding cultures, Māori and European.
 His maternal grandparents were Italian, and his paternal grandfather, a Scot named Andrew Wilson, married Anahera Kingi.
 He was born and raised in the South Island and enrolled at Victoria University of Wellington in 1963 to study law.
-Soon bored with his legal studies, he found employment as a sales representative for a Māori publishing company, during which he trained in organization and methods.
+Soon bored with his legal studies, he found employment as a sales representative for a Māori publishing company, during which he trained in organisation and methods.
 Following a trip overseas where he indulged his fascination with art in the cathedrals and museums of Europe, he returned to his birthplace, Christchurch.

 His woodworking occurred out of necessity when Wilson and his wife, Jenney, purchased a small cottage in the Heathcote Valley.
 The family needed furniture and Wilson adapted old kauri (Agathis australis) tubs, found on the property, into serviceable items.
 The involvement with wood was transformative:

 Wilson tried to find an education programme that would complement his self-teaching but, at the time, Christchurch Polytechnic offered only carpentry courses.
 This absence in the availability of design/make training would have a subsequent influence on Wilson's agenda as president of the Crafts Council of New Zealand (CCNZ); in the meantime he honed his skills by doing.
 His first major exhibition was in 1974 at the Canterbury Building Centre: a buyer from McKenzie & Willis, the furniture retailer, purchased the entire inventory of occasional tables, shelf units and cupboards.
 As a consequence, Wilson established Adzmarc, rented a studio in the Artists Quarter in central Christchurch, hired employees, and made furniture in a rustic, textured style that was wholesaled to McKenzie & Willis for the next five years.